Skip to content

 The client

-A dental and orthodontic clinic group in Bangkok with three locations, serving a mix of Thai and expat patients.
-Around forty staff including eight dentists.
-Their no-show rate on appointments was running at roughly fourteen percent, which on their pricing meant a meaningful five-figure loss every week.
+A dental and orthodontic clinic group in Bangkok.
+Three locations, eight dentists, around forty staff, a mix of Thai and expat patients.
+The no-show rate sat at fourteen percent, which on their pricing meant a five-figure loss every week.

 The problem

 The clinic was sending one reminder twenty-four hours before every appointment.
-Same channel (email), same wording, regardless of whether the patient had come in twice a year for fifteen years or had booked their first appointment six weeks ago.
+Same channel (email), same wording, regardless of who the patient was.
+A first-timer booking on a Saturday got the same email as someone who had been coming in twice a year for fifteen years.
 Younger patients ignored email entirely.
-Long-time patients rarely needed a reminder at all but got one anyway.
+Long-time patients did not need a reminder at all but got one anyway.

 The approach

-The build looked at each patient’s history and treatment context to choose the right reminder strategy.
+The build looked at each patient’s history and the treatment type, then chose the right reminder.
 A first-time patient on a Saturday slot got a Line message three days out, a calendar invite, and a soft check-in the morning of.
-A patient who had been coming in twice a year for a decade got a single brief Line ping the day before.
-A patient with a more involved procedure (extractions, fittings) got a reminder seven days out with prep instructions, plus a confirmation request twenty-four hours before.
+A patient who had been coming twice a year for a decade got one brief Line ping the day before.
+A patient with an involved procedure (extractions, fittings) got a reminder seven days out with prep instructions, plus a confirmation request twenty-four hours before.

-The actual messaging was drafted by an LLM in the clinic’s house tone, in Thai or English depending on the patient’s preference.
+The actual messages were drafted by an LLM in the clinic’s house tone, in Thai or English depending on the patient’s preference.

 The result

 No-show rates dropped from fourteen percent to about seven percent over the first quarter, and held there.
-The clinic recovered most of the lost revenue and freed up the front-desk team from chasing reminders.
-The dentists, who had been quietly stressed by the dead slots in their schedule, said the calendar finally felt under control again.
+The clinic recovered most of the lost revenue.
+The front-desk team stopped chasing reminders.
+The dentists, who had been quietly stressed by the dead slots in their calendar, said the schedule finally felt under control.

 "Our no-show rate halved.
 The dentists feel like the calendar is finally under control.
 The front desk stopped chasing reminders all day.
 There is no part of this we would undo."